vectos/vectos-site-astro/src/content/blog/wasm.md

 description: "Why should you keep an eye on WASM on the backend?"
 ---

-You may have heard about WASM in the browser.
+WASM in the browser is great!
 It enables running games in the browser or even PHP and SQLite such that you can try out WordPress [without installing it](https://wordpress.wasmlabs.dev/).
 Another emerging trend is to run WASM on the backend.
 In this blog I'll go over what we have now in terms of extending runtimes, what WASM is, different concepts like WASI, WAGI and the component model and how all of this could be of use.

 ## Motivation to go WASM on the backend

 The main reason to use WASM on the backend is to extend a certain platform by plugins/extensions/webhooks.
-Examples of platforms are databases, Kubernetes, continuous integration platforms, Keycloak, Envoy, Docker, games, but also your API.
+Examples of platforms are databases, Kubernetes, continuous integration platforms, Keycloak, Envoy, Docker, games, but also your API in some cases.

-What criteria you would consider a certain extension format?
+What criteria would we consider for an extension format?

 - **Compatibility & Portability**: How portable is the extension format?
-Do you need to recompile it for ARM/x86 or does it need a specific VM version?
+Do you need to recompile it for ARM/x86 or does it need a specific virtual machine version?
 Can it easily be shared by a central repository?
 - **Security**: Can the extension be run without security risks?
 - **Performance**: How performant is the extension format?
 Does it have the overhead of TCP/Authentication/TLS or an interpreted language/virtual machine?
 - **DX**: Do you need a specific toolchain?
 Do you need to read up on the intrinsics?
 How easy is it to test your extension?

 ## What do we have today?

-There are a few approaches to plugins or extending a platform:
+There are a few approaches to extending a platform:

 ### Embed with the app
-This means that you use the same programming language the application is written in and package it alongside the app.
+This means that you use the same programming language the application is written in and bundle it alongside the app.

 #### Keycloak & SonarQube